-A student will be given an explanation of the charges against him/her and an opportunity to tell his/her side of the story before discipline consequences are issued.
+A student will be given an explanation of the discipline and an opportunity to tell their side of the story before consequences are issued.
 Students have 24 hours from the time of notification of discipline consequences to communicate a request for an appeal hearing.
 All appeals requests must be made directly to the building principal.
 Consequences that are issued by the assistant principal are appealed to the building principal.
 A decision made by the principal or designee is the final step in the appeals process.